benschw/horde/README.md

 # Horde

-`horde` is a local dev paas that uses docker, consul, and fabio to facilitate managing a platform.
+`horde` is a local dev paas that uses docker, consul, and fabio to make managing your development platform easy.

 The main components of `horde` are [services](services.md) and [drivers](drivers.md):